FAQ

 For example, the ERA would ensure the State could not pass a state abortion ban, ban private insurance coverage of abortion, prosecute or criminalize miscarriage, or add medically unnecessary burdens on patients or facilities.

-As examples, the amendment would help victims of domestic abuse hold their abusers accountable in court, block a judge from taking away custody of a child based on a parent’s sexual orientation, and prohibit politicians from putting in place barriers to voting that make it difficult for older adults or those with disabilities to vote.
+As examples, the amendment will help victims of domestic abuse hold their abusers accountable in court, block a judge from taking away custody of a child based on a parent’s sexual orientation, and prohibit politicians from putting in place barriers to voting that make it difficult for older adults or those with disabilities to vote.

-• We’d love to have you help get out the vote for Prop 1!
-You can find local events here to get involved.
 If you’re part of an organization that wants to join our coalition, fill out this form and we’ll get in touch.
 Thank you!

 • We’re grateful for your support!
 You can donate to our campaign via ActBlue or by sending a check made out to New Yorkers for Equal Rights Inc